ibm-cloud-docs/bare-metal/network-options.md

 copyright:
   years: 2019, 2022
-lastupdated: "2022-02-21"
+lastupdated: "2022-04-25"

-keywords:
+keywords: 25gb data center, 25 gb data center, network options, port redundancy, port speed, 25 Gbps port speed, 25 Gb port speed

 subcollection: bare-metal

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:external: target="_blank" .external}
-{:pre: .pre}
-{:table: .aria-labeledby="caption"}
-{:note: .note}
-{:tip: .tip}
-{:important: .important}
-{:shortdesc: .shortdesc}
+{{site.data.keyword.attribute-definition-list}}

 # Network options
 {: #network-options}

-{{site.data.keyword.baremetal_long}} have a number of network choices available to suit your unique needs.
+{{site.data.keyword.baremetal_long}} have a number of network options available to suit your unique needs {: shortdesc}
-{: shortdesc}

 ## Interface
 {: #network-interfaces}

-Select this option to choose whether you want your server to have public internet access, or only a private interface.
+Select the interface option to choose whether you want your server to have public internet access, or only a private interface.
 Private network access is always included so the decision here is if you want your server to also have public internet access.
 If so, select **Public and Private**.
 Keep in mind that it is not possible to add a public interface to a server after it is provisioned with only a private interface.

 The user that places the server order must have the **Add Compute with Public Network Port** permission to select an interface option, which contains a public interface.
 {: note}